Learning About The No Return, No Exchange Policy

-Fortunately, my friend knows his consumer rights and brought the items back to the supermarket – he had the cost of the expired goods refunded while the duplicate ones, replaced with other items.
+Fortunately, my friend knows his consumer rights and brought the items back to the supermarket.
+He had the cost of the expired goods refunded while the duplicate ones, replaced with other items.

-And below is your guide to understanding the most often ignored policy of the Department of Trade and Industry – the No Return, No Exchange Policy.
+Below is your guide to understanding the most often ignored policy of the Department of Trade and Industry – the No Return, No Exchange Policy.

 The “No Return, No Exchange” or ANY equivalent tag line is NOT ALLOWED to be posted in stores nor written in the official receipt of ANY business transaction.

-Points to Remember:
+No Return, No Exchange — Points to Remember:

 - Inspect all products that you’re planning to buy.
 Check the expiration, test it out, and physically examine for defects.
 This will help you avoid wasting time going back to the store to have your item refunded or replaced.